 Share this Post

 That’s the question that I’m asking myself, right now.
 I was in a head-on car accident several weeks ago in which my chest area slammed against the steering wheel.
-Two hours later, I was having intensive pain in the gallbladder.
+Two hours later, I was having intense pain in the gallbladder.
 I went to the doctor and found out that I have a 16 mm gallstone that is now giving me problems.
 The doctor recommended that I have my gallbladder removed.

 In this day and age, gallbladder removal has become more of a routine operation than one that is done out of necessity.
 Gallstones affect 1 out of 10 Americans.
 Over 800,000 people are hospitalized each year for gallbladder pain, and, of these, 500,000 will have their gallbladder removed.
 Interestingly, women are two times more likely to develop gallstones than men, and it usually effects women who are in their forties.
 After gallstones form, it generally takes an average of 8 years for symptoms to develop.